nestoralonso/recetas-redux/README.md

 ```bash
 npm install
 ```
-To watch for changes and rebuild, this also starts the liveserver in the port 8080
+To watch for changes and rebuild using browserify and babelify, this also starts the liveserver in the port 8080
 ```bash
 npm run start
 ```